xaylax/tirri/README.md

 *created by Ayla O., Faraz A., Marwan R., Bernadette C. for University of Waterloo's StarterHacks 2019*

-READ MORE ABOUT THIS PROJECT ON DEVPOST:
+READ MORE ABOUT OUR PROJECT ON DEVPOST:

 https://devpost.com/software/tirri